Eric Topol

-Eric Jeffrey Topol (born 26 June 1954) is an American cardiologist, scientist, and author.
-He is the founder and director of the Scripps Research Translational Institute, a professor of Molecular Medicine at The Scripps Research Institute, and a senior consultant at the Division of Cardiovascular Diseases at Scripps Clinic in La Jolla, California.
-He is editor-in-chief of Medscape and theheart.org.
-He has published three bestseller books on the future of medicine: The Creative Destruction of Medicine (2010), The Patient Will See You Now (2015), and Deep Medicine: How Artificial Intelligence Can Make Healthcare Human Again (2019).
-He was also commissioned by the UK 2018–2019 to lead planning for the National Health Service's future workforce, integrating genomics, digital medicine, and artificial intelligence.
+Eric Jeffrey Topol (born June 26, 1954) is an American cardiologist, scientist, and author.
+He is the founder and director of the Scripps Research Translational Institute, a professor of Molecular Medicine and Executive Vice-President at Scripps Research Institute, and a senior consultant at the Division of Cardiovascular Diseases at Scripps Clinic in La Jolla, California.

+He has published four bestseller books on the future of medicine: The Creative Destruction of Medicine (2010); The Patient Will See You Now (2015); Deep Medicine: How Artificial Intelligence Can Make Healthcare Human Again (2019); and Super Agers: An Evidence-Based Approach to Longevity (2025).

+He was commissioned by the UK from 2018 to 2019 to lead planning for the National Health Service's future workforce, integrating genomics, digital medicine, and artificial intelligence.

-In 2016, Topol was awarded a US$207 million grant from the National Institutes of Health to lead a significant part of the Precision Medicine Initiative (All of Us Research Program), a one million American prospective research program.
-This is in addition to his role as principal investigator for a $35M grant from the National Institutes of Health to promote innovation in medicine and the education and career training of future medical researchers.
+In 2016 Topol was awarded a $207 million grant from the National Institutes of Health to lead a significant part of the Precision Medicine Initiative (All of Us Research Program), a one-million-American prospective research program.
+This funding was renewed in 2023 for $282 million over five years.

+This was in addition to his role as principal investigator for the Scripps hub of the National Institutes of Health’s Clinical and Translational Science Awards (CTSA) Program, aimed at promoting innovation in medicine and future medical researchers' education and career training.

+Topol’s group has been supported by the CTSA since 2008, with the most recent funding of $46.8 million being awarded in 2023 for 7 years.

+Early life and education

+Topol was born on June 26, 1954.
+He graduated from the University of Virginia in 1975 with a Bachelor of Arts degree in biomedicine with highest distinction and from the University of Rochester School of Medicine in 1979 with a Doctor of Medicine degree.
+He then did a residency in internal medicine at the University of California, San Francisco from 1979 to 1982 and a fellowship in cardiology at Johns Hopkins University from 1982 to 1985.

 Research

-As a researcher, Topol has published over 1,200 peer-reviewed articles, with more than 310,000 citations, h-index 235, elected to the National Academy of Medicine, and is one of the top 10 most cited researchers in medicine.
+As a researcher, Topol has published over 1,300 peer-reviewed articles, with more than 340,000 citations, 244 h-index, elected to the National Academy of Medicine, and is one of the top 10 most cited researchers in medicine.
 His principal scientific focus has been on the genomic and digital tools, with the use of artificial intelligence analytics, to individualize medicine.
 He also pioneered the development of many medications that are routinely used in medical practice including t-PA, Plavix, Angiomax, and ReoPro.
 He has led clinical trials in over 40 countries involving over 200,000 patients (first in series – GUSTO trials).
 He has edited over 30 books, including the Textbook of Interventional Cardiology (8th ed - Elsevier, 2020), and the Textbook of Cardiovascular Medicine (3rd ed - Lippincott Williams & Wilkins).

-Education and career

-Topol completed medical school at the University of Rochester (MD with Honor), his residency in internal medicine at the University of California, San Francisco, and his fellowship in cardiovascular medicine at Johns Hopkins University.